zazuko/kopflos/README.md

 ## Getting started

-A hydra-box API is essentially an [expressjs](https://expressjs.com) app where hydra-box is yet another middleware.
-To set it up three main steps are necessary:
+A hydra-box API is essentially an [expressjs](https://expressjs.com) app where it is yet another middleware.
+Three main steps are necessary to set it up:

 1. Create a Hydra `ApiDocumentation` graph
-1. Add hydra-box terms to declare how specific operations are implemented
+1. Add terms to declare how specific operations are implemented
 1. Create an express application using hydra-box
-1. Implement the Hydra's operations as decalred by the graph

 For the sake of this tutorial, let's assume that the entrypoint and base URI of all resources is `https://example.app/` and the terms will be within an `https://examle.app/api#` namespace.